Extended formulations for induced tree and path polytopes of chordal graphs: Abstract

 \section{Abstract}

 In this article, we give an extended space formulation for the induced tree polytope and another one for the induced path polytope of chordal graphs, both with vertex and edge variables.
 These formulations are obtained by proving that, in chordal graphs, the extreme points of those polytopes respectively form two Hilbert bases.
-Since these polytopes are binary, it also shows that they have integer decomposition property.

 While the formulation for the induced tree polytope has a polynomial size, the formulation we propose for the induced path polytope involves an exponential number of inequalities.
-We identify which of these inequalities are facet‑defining and exhibit a polynomially enumerable superset containing all of them, although this superset may include redundant inequalities for some graphs.
+We identify which of these inequalities are facet‑defining and exhibit a polynomial time separation algorithm based on computing a minimum $s$-$t$ cut in an auxiliary graph.

 As corollaries, we obtain that the problems of finding an induced tree or path maximizing a linear function over the edges and vertices are solvable in polynomial time for the class of chordal graphs.